jamescherti/minimal-emacs.d/README.md

 ### Persisting and Restoring all buffers, windows/split, tab-bar, frames...

-The [easysession](https://github.com/jamescherti/easysession.el) Emacs package is a session manager for Emacs that can persist and restore file editing buffers, indirect buffers/clones, Dired buffers, windows/splits, the built-in tab-bar (including tabs, their buffers, and windows), and Emacs frames.
-It offers a convenient and effortless way to manage Emacs editing sessions and utilizes built-in Emacs functions to persist and restore frames.
+The [easysession](https://github.com/jamescherti/easysession.el) package provides a comprehensive session management for Emacs.
+It is capable of persisting and restoring file-visiting buffers, indirect buffers (clones), buffer narrowing, Dired buffers, window configurations, the built-in tab-bar (including tabs, their buffers, and associated windows), as well as entire Emacs frames.

+With **easysession**, your Emacs setup is restored automatically when you restart.
+All files, Dired buffers, and window layouts come back as they were, so you can continue working right where you left off.
+While editing, you can also switch to another session, switch back, rename sessions, or delete them, giving you full control over multiple work environments.

+Easysession also supports extensions, enabling the restoration of Magit buffers and the scratch buffer.
+Custom extensions can also be created to extend its functionality.

 To configure **easysession**, add the following to `~/.emacs.d/post-init.el`:
 ``` emacs-lisp